Introduction

 “God … made him when he did not exist out of non-existence” (RH, 16).

-In other words, He was made out of nothing.
+In other words, God made Him out of nothing.
 “This was certainly the feature of Arius’ thought which gave rise to more scandal than any other.”
-(RH, 88) By saying that the Son was derived from the substance of the Father, the Nicene Creed explicitly opposes Arius’ statement that the Son was made out of nothing.
+(RH, 88) This was one aspect in which Arius deviated from the mainstream Eusebians, who argued that the Son was begotten from the being of God.
+Eusebius of Caesarea “consistently rejects the doctrine that the Son was produced from nonexistence” (RH, 59; cf. RH, 52, 53).

+By saying that the Son was derived from the substance of the Father, the Nicene Creed explicitly opposes this statement.
 After the Nicene Creed has anathematized this statement, “it is noteworthy too that … Arius deliberately refrains from describing the Son as ‘deriving from nonexistence’” (RH, 8).

 Created by the Will of God

-In contrast, as Williams noted, Arius taught that:
+Arius taught that:

 -